 With just two days, explore the city and sample as many restaurants as you can.
 Spend your second day in the great outdoors or at the famous Biltmore Estate.
 With a three day weekend, you can do both!

 However you choose to spend your time here, you’ll hunger for a next visit.
-Asheville’s warm Southern welcome and creative sparkle make it a city on the rise.
+Asheville’s warm Southern hospitality and originality make it a city on the rise.

 Thanks so much, Chris.
 This should be perfect, as the four sisters are planning a belated 60th birthday trip for the youngest of us and this is one place she wants to go!
 I was there a long time ago and didn’t get the full experience so this has inspired me and I am going to send this along to my other sisters.